+Tap the Message thread and then tap on the name at the top.
 Edit the contact’s details by pressing the “i” and turn OFF Hide Alerts (or Do Not Disturb.)

 Alternatively, if you already know which contacts’ texts are not alerting, tap on a message from the contact and press the “i” and toggle OFF Hide Alerts (or for previous iOS versions, Do Not Disturb.)